MUTX Documentation

 - dashboard animation toggle

-- Solana network defaults and overrides
+- Solana network default

-- custom RPC and explorer URL templates
+- explorer URL templates for Solana

 - keybindings